marcosgomesborges/dev-setup/README.md

 Download and install Xcode from the [App Store](https://apps.apple.com/us/app/xcode/id497799835?mt=12) or from [Apple's website](https://developer.apple.com/xcode/)

-:red_circle: WARNING: Xcode takes over 13 GB of disk space.
+:warning: Xcode takes over 13 GB of disk space.
 Its installation is not mandatory.

 ## Homebrew (mandatory)